arunavanag591/mypage/index.md

 ---
 ### Ph.D. in Computer Science, University of Nevada, Reno

-During my Ph.D. in Computer Science at the University of Nevada, Reno, I worked with [Dr. Floris van Breugel](https://www.florisvanbreugel.com/).
-My research leveraged large noisy real-world datasets, to develop predictive models using statistical analysis, machine learning and deep learning methods.
+During my Ph.D. in Computer Science at the University of Nevada, Reno, my research leveraged large noisy real-world datasets, to develop predictive models using statistical analysis, machine learning and deep learning methods.
 I am proficient in Python, C++, and various data analysis/MLOps tools.
 During my PhD:

 🦋 I developed and implemented statistical models and Kalman filtering techniques to enhance estimators for real- world dynamical systems on 15 million rows of real-world data from multiple sensors, resulting in an 82% prediction accuracy.
 [RSI, 2024](https://royalsocietypublishing.org/doi/full/10.1098/rsif.2024.0169)